MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Codeunit.RUN-Function--Codeunit-.md

  **true** if no errors occurred; otherwise, **false**.

 ## Example
- The following example runs codeunit 15, Gen. Jnl.\-Show Card by specifying the ID.
+ The following example runs codeunit 15, Gen. Jnl.-Show Card by specifying the ID.
 This codeunit is associated with the Gen. Journal Line table.
 This example requires that you create the following variable in the **C/AL Globals** window.

 |Variable name|DataType|Subtype|
 |-------------------|--------------|-------------|